 Exercise: Exercise at least 20 to 30 minutes a day.
 It doesn’t have to be intense exercise, and you can do it in stages if necessary – such as five or ten-minute bursts throughout the day.

 Moms can start by being proactive about their health and not wait until they experience a severe illness.
-If you’ve been inactive in your daily activity, consider some gentle exercise that should be safe for most postpartum mothers.
+If you’ve been inactive in your daily activity, consider partnering with weight loss professionals for some gentle exercise that should be safe for most postpartum mothers.
 In addition, scheduling time each day for connecting with friends or family can help you keep your spirits high.
 The key to staying on top of health is being proactive and getting the support that’s right for you.